MarioLemus/cli-todos/README.md

 # Cli todos app

-The purpose of this app is to have a todo app at hand without disrupting your working flow
+The purpose of this app is to have a todo-app at hand without disrupting your working flow

 Clone repo
 ```py